 - Bears may react defensively if your presence is not known - make noise while hiking.
 Talk loudly or whistle.

-- If possible, travel with a group of people.
+- If possible, travel in groups.

 - Avoid wearing scented cosmetics and deodorants.